ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_controller_package.md

 {% capture notice_01 %}
 **NOTE**:
 - This instruction has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
-- This instruction is supposed to be run on PC ROS packages installed in.
-Please run the instructions below on your PC ROS packages installed in.
+- Make sure that ROS Packages must be installed on your PC before following an instruction. - [Install ROS Packages](/docs/en/platform/openmanipulator_x/ros_setup/#install-ros-packages).
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>